bloodstiller/homelab/README.md

 ### Adding a New Service
 When adding a new service to your homelab, follow these steps to set up SSL and DNS:

-1. **Nginx Proxy Manager Configuration**
+1. **Caddy Configuration**
-   - Access Nginx Proxy Manager at port 81
+   - Update the Caddy configuration in NixOS configuration.nix
-   - Add a new Proxy Host
+   - Add a new virtual host block for your service
-   - Select the existing wildcard Let's Encrypt SSL certificate (*.homelab.bloodstiller.com)
+   - The wildcard certificate will automatically be used
-   - Configure the proxy host with:
-     - Domain: service.homelab.bloodstiller.com
-     - Scheme: http
-     - Forward Hostname/IP: service-container-name
-     - Forward Port: container-exposed-port

 2. **Pihole DNS Configuration**
    - Access Pihole admin interface
    - Add a new Local DNS record:
      - Domain: service.homelab.bloodstiller.com
-     - IP Address: [Nginx Proxy Manager host IP]
+     - IP Address: [Caddy host IP]

 3. **Update Homer Dashboard**
    - Add the new service to `dockerConfigs/homer/config.yml`
-   - Use the HTTPS URL format: `https://service.homelab.bloodstiller.com`
+   - Use the HTTPS URL format: `https://[service-name].homelab.bloodstiller.com`